Frenchex-Dev/Frenchex.Dev.CSharp/README.md

 # Frenchex Dev

-This repository is a set of powershell core scripts which helps to create a Dotnet solution and projects.
+This repository is a set of `powershell core`` scripts which helps to create a Dotnet solution, projects and templates.

 ## Installation